 This document explains how the variables 'NX_EXPORT_FETCH_GROUP_SIZE' and 'NX_EXPORT_MAX_FETCH_ROWS' work and how to determine their sizes.

-e.g. When there are 5000 records we want to export and each variable is set as shown below.
+For example, when there are 5000 records to be exported and each variable is set as shown below.

 As a result, if the number of group increases, the query length executed by the Service Desk Export function may become over the database server limitation/setting.
-If it happens, the critical error will occur and nothing will be exported.
-(The export will fail.)
-So we cannot guarantee that all data can be exported if NX_EXPORT_FETCH_GROUP_SIZE is set to 5000.
-Also, if it is set to very large size, performance problems may occur too.
+If it happens, a critical error will occur and nothing will be exported and the export will fail.